kazurayam/TestingGradlePlugins-revised/README.md

-# Testing Gradle Plugin --- revised
+# Testing Gradle plugins - revised

 This repository presents a revised version of the following article published by the Gradle project: